DTake the children in your life on a magical journey where friends are made in unexpected ways.

 I 'm an elementary school substitute teacher who recently had an opportunity to share this book with a classroom of enthusiastic Second Graders.
 Their verdict?
 All thumbs up!

-CD which allowed me to roam the classroom showing the students the illustrations while they enjoyed the sound effects.
+Instead of reading the book, I played the "Danny the Dragon DREAMS" CD which allowed me to roam the classroom showing the students the illustrations while they enjoyed the sound effects.
 Following the story, there is a selection of soothing instrumental songs.
 They begged me to play it again, and I obliged.
 We had a discussion about their favorite part of the story afterwards and their insights were keen:

 • Pleasantly surprised that parents would be accepting of Jimmy’s unusual friends.